Cesargarciajr/Galetos-OrderApp-pp4/README.md

 <h1 align="center"><a href="https://galetos-orderapp-pp4-1411404b0904.herokuapp.com/" target="_blank">Galeto's</a></h1>

-Galeto's a order app was desinged for a friend of mine who sells roasted chicken and needed some sort of simple looking ordering/booking systems for their clients to be able to order in advance their roasted chicken, and collect best time suited.
+Galeto's a Django/Python developed order app that was desinged for a friend of mine who sells roasted chicken and needed some sort of simple looking ordering/booking systems for their clients to be able to order in advance their roasted chicken, and collect best time suited.
 The app meets all the needs of their business and help them to organise better their future sales and avoid waste.

 [**Link to Galeto's App Live **](https://galetos-orderapp-pp4-1411404b0904.herokuapp.com/)